cn0047/stash/ed/arc/patterns.architectural/patterns.enterprise.md

 **Active Record**
 Object that wraps a row in a DB table or view, encapsulates the DB access, and adds domain logic on that data.
-Good choice for domain logic that isn’t too complex.
+Good choice for domain logic that isn't too complex.

 **Data Mapper**
 A layer of mappers that moves data between objects and a DB